 Child care expenses do not include child support payments made to another on behalf of a minor who is not living in an assisted family's household [VG, p.
 26].
-However, child care expenses for foster children that are living in the assisted family's household are included when determining the family's child care expenses.
+However, child care expenses for foster children that are living in the assisted family's household are included when determining the family's child care expenses [HCV GB, p.
+5-29].